jolespin/compositional/README.md

 * Versions prior to v2020.12.16 used `ddof=0` for all variance except during the `vlr` calculation.
 This was because `pandas._libs.algos.nancorr` uses `ddof=1` and not `ddof=0`.
 This caused specific `rho` values not to be bound by [-1,1].
 To retain the performance of `nancorr`, I've set all `ddof=1` to match `nancorr`.

 #### Acknowledgements:
-  * Thank you to [Thomas Quinn](https://scholar.google.com/citations?user=h4nh0VoAAAAJ&hl=en&oi=sra) and your [insightful explanations](https://github.com/tpq/propr/issues/11) of compositional data analysis
+  * Thank you to [Thomas Quinn](https://scholar.google.com/citations?user=h4nh0VoAAAAJ&hl=en&oi=sra) for your [insightful explanations of compositional data analysis](https://github.com/tpq/propr/issues/11)  and [Jamie Morton](https://scholar.google.com/citations?user=gwzQvp4AAAAJ&hl=en&oi=sra) for your [help in understanding isometric log-ratio transformations](https://github.com/biocore/gneiss/issues/262).